An optimised deep spiking neural network architecture without gradients: Results

 \section{Results}

 We tested \acrshort{odesa} on different spatio-temporal transformation and classification tasks.
 The method was tested on a random pattern association task where random input spatio-temporal patterns were mapped to a target output spike stream.
-The network can simultaneously learn a hierarchical representation of the input patterns using an optimal number of neurons at each layer.
-The network demonstrates robustness to temporal noise in the input spatio-temporal patterns. \acrshort{odesa} was next tested on the IRIS dataset converted to precise temporal coded spike patterns using population coding proposed by Bohte et al. 2000 \cite{Bohte2000}.
+The network can simultaneously learn a hierarchical representation of the input patterns using an optimal number of neurons at each layer. \acrshort{odesa} was next tested on the IRIS dataset converted to precise temporal coded spike patterns using population coding proposed by Bohte et al. 2000 \cite{Bohte2000}.
+We also tested it on the Oxford spike pattern which was used to demonstrate the capabilities of SuperSpike \cite{zenke2018superspike}, as well as the latency-coded MNIST dataset.
 We then show the capabilities of the architecture by testing it on more complex problems like decoding Morse Code sequences and spoken digit classification using spikes from a Cochlea model.